Izaqueqv/Portfolio/README.md

 # Portfolio

 This is my first project as a web developer!
-I cretaed this portfolio to consolidate my learning in HTML and CSS.
+I created this portfolio to consolidate my learning in HTML and CSS.

 Credit: This project was based on the Under Ctrl channel.